kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/15-updating-player-docs.md

 * How do we say what we want to change?

 ## Updating Documents in Meteor Mongo
-Check what's in our db collection
+Check what's in our Database collection

 `> db.players.find()`